Grenada (horse): Later career

 Grenada started six times as a four-year-old, winning four races.
 He won the Peyton Handicap, came third in the Baltimore Cup, and won the Jockey Club Handicap, and two Handicap Sweepstakes.
 He was unplaced in the Club Purse, and injured his foot during the race.
 He was never the same following the injury.
 Grenada raced only three times as a five-year-old, coming second in the Welter Cup and Westchester Cup, and not placing at all in the Members Cup.
 Grenada was retired from racing shortly afterwards.
 Overall, he started 39 times during his career, winning 16 races.

 Stud Career

 After his retirement from racing, Grenada stood at stud in Ohio during the 1883 season.
 His stud fee was $30.

 Pedigree

+Grenada is inbred 5S x 4S to the stallion Glencoe, meaning that he appears fifth generation (via Pocahontas) and fourth generation on the sire side of his pedigree.